MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

             hello
         - There is also a `Map` type which is more like an array but I've not had to use it.
 - There are frequently functions that I use in Python that are not available in JS unless you install a package (further bloating node packages) or write your own function.
 See also my [JS wat](wat.md) page - I cover how there is no `sum` function in JS.
+- Aliases
+    - What makes using NPM annoying is that there are many ways to do things and therefore the instructions people use also diverge making things inconsistent and harder to follow.
+Sometimes it helps with a typo, sometimes it is a different word.
+    - e.g. aliases for
+        - `npm install` - `i, isntall, add`.
+Note in yarn, `install` and `add` cannot be used interchangeably anymore.
+        - `npm update` - `up, upgrade, udpate`

 ## Undefined